Financial anxiety: Follow The Trend

 Barring another black swans event like the Fed coming out with the intent of purposely killing this rally or some massive change on the geopolitical frontier, the momentum has changed, and the path of least resistance is up.
 Market update October 31, 2022

 The next obstacle for the Dow would be to finish the week at or above 32,910.
-If the Dow can do this, it would further cement the outlook calling for a test of the 34,300 to 34,650 range.
-Risk takers should consider limiting their exposure to the long side after the Dow trades to 32,910 or risk significantly less money.
+If the Dow can do this, it would further cement the outlook, calling for a test of the 34,300 to 34,650 range.
+Risk takers should limit their exposure to the long side after the Dow trades to 32,910 or risk significantly less money.
 Market Update November 9, 2022

 It ended the week above 32,910 and then mounted a powerful rally that took it to 34,386K before it reversed course.
 Bullish sentiment readings have been below their historical average for 12 months, indicating that the markets are still climbing a wall of worry.

-In a surprise move, the MACDs on the weekly charts of several indices have experienced bullish crossovers, suggesting that the Dow is on course to test the 35K range barring a black swan event.
+In a surprise move, the MACDs on the weekly charts of several indices have experienced bullish crossovers, suggesting that the Dow is on course to test the 35K range, barring a black swan event.
 It also indicated that the Nasdaq (the weakest of the pack) could pull a Houdini and mount a powerful rally over a short period.
-Discussed in more detail in the Advanced section, under the sub-heading “random musings.
+This is discussed in more detail in the Advanced section, under the sub-heading “random musings.

 Only traders willing to take on higher amounts of risk should consider opening new longs.
 Consider waiting for the Dow to test the 32,910 to 33,000 range before committing new money.